JakeSteam/blog-personal/_drafts/2022-07-04-forza-horizon-5-creative-accolades.md

 4. Leave your Xbox / PC / browser overnight, and enjoy waking up to ~40-50 uses!

 Of course, 1000 likes will still take you ~20 days if you only gain uses overnight.
 This can be sped up by idling multiple accounts at once, or also idling during the day.
 I didn't use these more complex methods to keep the overall process simple, the accolades are definitely extremely slow!

+The livery design use accolades that can be earned via this are *"Fresh canvas", "Budding artist", "Up and coming", "Painters gonna paint", "Design portfolio"*, and *"Tour de force"*.

+The tuning setup use accolades that can be obtained this way are *"What's mine is yours", "Create, release, repeat", "Good samaritan", "Tuner life", "Enterpreneur"*, and *"The creator"*.

 ## Summary